Gardens can be wonderful, stimulating spaces for dogs. But dogs can potentially cause havoc, too, digging up plants and urinating on lawns.

 Protect your plants and lawn

-Dogs can ruin lawns and borders so create a designated area for play or digging, using sand or bark.
-To prevent a dog running through your borders, you could create paths through them, or create clearly defined boundaries, such as a low-growing box hedge.
+Dogs can ruin lawns and borders, so use sand or bark to create a designated area for play or digging.
+To prevent a dog from running through your borders, you could create paths through them or create clearly defined boundaries, such as a low-growing box hedge.
 Raised beds are a great option, too.

 Plant dog-friendly plants

 You can still have a beautiful garden if you have a dog – many plants pose no threat to dogs.
-They include snapdragons, asters, camellias, rose, sunflowers, elaeagnus, centaurea (cornflower), impatiens and Calendula.
+They include snapdragons, asters, camellias, roses, sunflowers, elaeagnus, centaurea (cornflower), impatiens and calendula.

 Make sure your garden is secure